 - Teaching and learning will be differentiated to meet the needs of individual students. - Staff continually undergo professional development to enable them acquire and implement innovative teaching strategies for learning diversity both within and outside the classroom. - Student groupings are flexible, so learning diversity needs may be met in an individual, small group, or whole class contexts. - Staff collaboratively discuss students who face challenges or need to be challenged regularly in guidance meetings, per grade level, at different intervals during the year.
 This allows for a school-wide position regarding students with learning diversity. - When a student appears to have significant learning needs or academic difficulties, the classroom teacher refers the student to the Learning Diversity Team with appropriate documentation using the Referral Form (Section 3) following the Referral Flow Chart (Section 4).
 The parents of the student will be informed about the presented concerns.
-If necessary, the teacher(s) who made the referral will attend a meeting to help clarify the concerns, so they better understand the need to take action. - Upon the professional judgment of the counsellor and the principal in collaboration with the parent(s), the student might be referred to an outside agency for formal diagnostic assessment.
+If necessary, the teacher(s) who made the referral will attend a meeting to help clarify the concerns, so they better understand the need to take action.

-Learning support
+Learning Support

-- Provides social and intellectual skills training during individual or group sessions for learning diversity to enable students cope with the systems of the school. - Assists students to understand themselves in relation to their needs and demands of the school environment to help students develop healthy self-promoting attitudes and thrive in the school environment. - Assists students with social and emotional challenges to enable them make meaningful contacts with others in the school environment. - Initiates programs (such as psychoeducation) and activities geared towards empowering students to take reasonable initiatives to self-actualise. - Informs teachers of any learning diversity needs within their class. - Teachers bring to the attention of the learning support any students of concern. - Consults with staff to inform them about an appropriate IEP (Individualised Education Program) for learning diversity.
-IEPs will be reviewed regularly and at intervals that are suitable for each student. - Collaborates with teachers to develop a more effective in-lesson support system and services for learning diversity. - Depending on the need required, the learning support team will collaborate and coordinate the activities of other professionals, such as occupational therapists, speech and language therapists, in offering their services to students. - Addresses specific questions or concerns parents or family members may have concerning learning diversity. - Plays a major role in the assessment and intervention process for students. - Uses Approaches to Learning (ATLs) with realistic planning to suit the demanding nature of the school's curriculum. - Creates learning environments that celebrate and embrace the diversity of all learners. - Promotes ATLs that develop effective skills. - Creates accessible assessments by design, content and medium.
+- Provides social and intellectual skills training during individual or group sessions to learn diversity and enable students to cope with the school's systems. - Informs teachers of any learning diversity needs within their class. - Teachers bring to the attention of the learning support any students of concern. - Consults with staff to inform them about an appropriate IEP (Individualised Education Program) for learning diversity.
+IEPs will be reviewed regularly and at intervals that are suitable for each student. - Collaborates with teachers to develop a more effective in-lesson support system and services for learning diversity. - Depending on the need required, the learning support team will collaborate and coordinate the activities of other professionals, such as occupational therapists, speech and language therapists, in offering their services to students.